DmitryBondarenko1/solid-spoon/Console.md

 | System output | Defines the color of output system messages |
 | User input| Defines the color of user input messages |

-Specify your desired console color settings using the menu in the the right-hand pane.
+Specify your desired console color settings using the menu in the right-hand pane.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/ConsoleColor2.jpg)

-Note that along with Console, you can set your own colors and fonts for the Debugger and other IntelliJ IDEA components.
-Refer to a separate article for more information about this function.
+Note that along with the Console, you can set your own colors and fonts for the Debugger and other IntelliJ IDEA components.
+Refer to the relevant article for more information about this function.

 **To re-assign ANSI colors**

-Select a color in the ANSI menu from the list and specify ANSI color to be assigned in the the right-hand pane.
+Select a color in the ANSI menu from the list and specify ANSI color to be assigned in the right-hand pane.

-You can always return to default color settings by clicking **Reset** in the top right corner of the menu.
+You can always return to the default color settings by clicking **Reset** in the top right corner of the menu.

 **Running Console**